Incodi/minimot/README.md

 The downloader application downloads video subtitles and video metadata from a channel or playlist of choice.

-This data can be used in the analyzer.
+This data can be used in the analyzers.

-I am currently working on the analyzer tool and is not in this repository.
-A mostly-working version is not public yet.

-The debug tool helps in finding missing subtitle files in case there is an error in the downloader.